Prepaid Funerals in Canada: Are They Worth It?

 • Reduce the emotional and financial burden on your family

-As Janet Miller from Saskatoon explains, "After my husband passed and I saw how much everything cost, I decided to sort out my own arrangements.
+As Janet Miller from Saskatoon explains, "After my husband passed away and I saw how much everything cost, I decided to sort out my own arrangements.
 My kids won't have to wonder what I wanted or scramble to pay for it."

 How much does a prepaid funeral cost in Canada?